Google Workload Identity Federation

 Verify you are in your newly created project from the top menu.

-Configure Google Cloud Project
+Step 3: Configure the Google Cloud Project

 Now that your project is created, we will now configure the project to allow FormKiQ access usiing Workload Identity Federation.